joagre/ratatoskr/ideas/r.md

 That is it.

-An application can be composed of a multitude of modules within a directory hierarchy, the build process remains the same.
-For instance, consider an application named `zarah` that looks like this:
+An application can also be composed of a multitude of modules within a directory hierarchy, but the build process remains the same.
+For instance, consider an application named `zarah` consisting of these
+moodules:

 ```
 $ cd zarah